ogoshi2000/efficient_CHeeSE/README.md

 # Models

-The fine-tuned models can be found in the directory `baselines/stance_detection/models`
+The fine-tuned models can be found here: https://huggingface.co/ogoshi2000